7 Ways to Get on the Nursing Career Path to Success

-Understanding barriers for effective communication and how to properly react to barriers will further elevate your likelihood for a successful nursing career path.
+Understanding barriers for effective communication and properly reacting to barriers will further elevate your likelihood for a successful nursing career path.

 2. Set Goals: If a successful nursing career path is what you want, be S.M.A.R.T.

 Everyone needs goals, but using S.M.A.R.T goals will set you apart.
-S.M.A.R.T goals are Specific, Measurable, Attainable, Realistic and Timely.
-Using this acronym will help you to not only set the goal, but achieve it.
+S.M.A.R.T's goals are Specific, Measurable, Attainable, Realistic, and Timely.
+Using this acronym will help you to not only set the goal but achieve it.

 3. Compassion: All successful nurses are compassionate.
-You will need to learn the art of empathy, or the ability to understand and share the feelings of another person.
+You will need to learn the art of empathy or the ability to understand and share another person's feelings.